-Under the new regulatory regime prescribed for Television services, (Eight TO and associated regulations of 2017 that have finally been enforced on 29.12.2018, subscribers are giving their choice of Channels they wish to subscribe from their respective DPOs, i.e. (Cable TV, DTH, HITS and IPTV).
+Under the new regulatory regime prescribed by the Authority for Television services, (Eight Tariff order and associated regulations on Interconnection and QoS of 2017) that have finally come in force w.e.f 31.01.2019, TV subscribers are giving their choice of Channels on a-la-carte that they wish to subscribe from their respective DPOs, i.e. (Cable TV, DTH, HITS and IPTV).
 The information that is retrieved by the TAM agency from the panel homes is the duration or time spent on the subscribed channel(s).
 This does not violate the principles of privacy if it is carried out under Non-Disclosure and individual information is not divulged/ disclosed to any third party.
 The identity of the panel homes should be kept anonymous.
-The analytics of Big Data for reporting of viewership's behavior can be automated.
+The analytics of Big Data for reporting of viewership's behavior can be automated with smart phones and other handheld or house hold connected devices using AI (Artificial Intelligence) MI (Machine Learning).